AdamKyle/flare/resources/info/combat/section-1.md

   - This does mean that Ambush can kill before you even get a chance to hit any attack button.
   - If you die in battle and Ambush has initially fired, it will not fire again upon resurrection.

 Counter allows you to counter the enemy's weapon attack at +5% to your weapon attack.

+If you or the enemy entrances, then the defender cannot counter.
+That is if you entrance the enemy, they cannot counter your attack, while the opposite is true.
+That is, if you are entranced, you cannot counter.

-If you manage to counter the enemy then has a 2% chance to counter your counter at +5% of their attack.
+If you manage to counter the enemy then has a 2% chance to counter your counter at +2.5% of their attack.

 If the enemy counters your attack you have a 2% chance to counter their counter at +2.5% of your weapon attack.

 You cannot counter a countered counter, that is:

 - Enemy hits
-- You counter - You must be alive after the initial attack for this to happen.
+- You counter (at your counter chance) - You must be alive after the initial attack for this to happen.
+(5%)
-- Enemy Counters - The enemy must be alive after your counter for this to happen.
+- Enemy Counters your counter (at 2% chance) - The enemy must be alive after your counter for this to happen.
+(2.5%)
 - Other enemy actions such as spells, affixes and so on. (only if the enemy lives after your counter)

+Player hits:

+- player Hits
+- Enemy Counters (with their counter chance) - they must be alive (5%)
+- You counter their counter (at 2% chance) - you must be alive (2.5%)
+- your other actions such as healing, affixes and so on.

+When it comes to be [voided](/information/voidance), you will use either 5/2.5% of your raw attack, which does not take into account stat modifications.

 > ### ATTN!
 >